New Day News

 Laurel Community Spotlight- A Day in the Life - April 25, 2017

-New Day of Laurel Maryland, Inc. has agreed to a working association with Central Union Mission in Washington, DC.
+New Day Maryland, Inc. has agreed to a working association with Central Union Mission in Washington, DC.
 Minister Deborah J. Chambers, Sr. the Director of Strategic Partnerships & Community Engagement will joint the New Day board of directors.

 Central Union Mission is a faith-based 501(c)(3) nonprofit organization with six locations throughout the Washington